 Mouse – HyperX Pulsefire Core

-The HyperX Pulsefire Core is a great value gaming mouse and it’s currently my top budget pick in my best gaming mouse rankings.
+The HyperX Pulsefire Core is a great value gaming mouse and until very recently the top budget pick in my gaming mouse roundup.
 Not only is it nice and light, making it easy to move around your mouse mat, but its build quality is much better than other budget gaming mice, including the similarly priced Steelseries Rival 110.
 Each of its seven buttons can also be programmed to do whatever you like, and its overall design isn’t too garish either.
 Read more in my HyperX Pulsefire Core review.

 Keyboard – Razer Cynosa Chroma